GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/after-death.md

 ## Why genomic data outlives us

 As scientific knowledge evolves, existing data may be analysed again or reinterpreted, for example, for new research purposes.
-As technologies and analytical methods improve, older datasets can yield new insights that were not possible when the data were first generated.
+As technologies and analytical methods improve, older datasets can yield new insights that were not possible when the data was first generated.
 As a result, genomic data is often retained, reused and shared across different domains, including research, healthcare and, in some cases, forensics.

 ## Implications for family members